danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 "Every orphan was an explorer, sent to map uncharted territory.
 And every orphan was the uncharted territory itself."

 I've been a composer for a while now.
-I've benn envovled with music in a lot of different ways through the course of getting to where I'm at now in this moment that has me writing this text.
+I've been envolved with music in a lot of different ways through the course of getting to where I'm at now, in this moment, that has me writing this text.
 There have been different frameworks at different times and those different frameworks have all come bundled with their own set of different limitations.
-It's difficult to take apart but I think that, at least sometimes, those limitations have inspired me.
-They definitely affected the way my music sounded.
+This kind of thing is always difficult to take apart but I think that, at least sometimes, those limitations have inspired me.
+They definitely affected the way my music sounded, that much I can tell you is for sure.

 One way that I like to think about these frameworks is the word project.
 Learning to play the guitar was a project.
-Learning to record myself playing guitar was another.
+Learning to record myself playing the guitar was another.
 Playing in a band came next.
-Learning to make songs together with friends sprung to life out of that.
-If we fast forward through all of the links in the chain that has been my life we arrive at the overarching project of organising sound and this particular example of that.
+Learning to structure sound together with friends sprung to life out of that.
+If we fast forward through all of the links in the chain we arrive at the overarching project of organising sound, and then, this particular example of that.

+One fundamental difference between acoustic and electronic music is that electronic music can be ungoverned by newtonian forces.
+I think that is entirely amazing.
+Any sound can arrive at any time.
+There need not be a sounding body or physical object present in front of you.
+I hear someone in the back yelling about speakers.
+Sure, sure, sure but we don't have to get stuck there.
+Acousmatic music was a thing.
+I acknowledge that.
+No need to substitute one fetichisation of the corporeal with another going forward.
+The speaker is a conduit, or put another way; a funnel.
+Thinking about it as a filter can be fun but messy.
+What interests me is the stuff going through the funnel and how to make it.

+Let's move on to what we are afforded from following the line of thinking that we are free from the shackles of the finite and of the physical world.
+Sound now enjoys morphological freedom through a myriad of transformations.
+It is malleble to the utmost degree.
+We have at our disposal an astounding plethora of tools through which to manipulate and organise sound.

 # Mapping The Valleys of The Uncanny